-If you someone owes you money then you may need to consider making a claim for the debt via the County Court (or more commonly known as the Small Claims Court).
+If someone owes you money then you may need to consider making a claim for the debt via the County Court (more commonly known as the Small Claims Court).

 Before Taking Action